Manjari Fadnis on 'Jaane Tu ... Ya Jaane Na' Co-Star Imran Khan leaving Bollywood - ExBulletin

 Manjari Fadnis on 'Jaane Tu … Ya Jaane Na' Co-Star Imran Khan leaving Bollywood

-Mumbai, May 17, 2025, the actress Manjari Fadnis was considered as Meghna Paraiyar in Imran Khan and Genelia d'ouza “Jaane Tu … Ya Jaane Na”.
+Mumbai, May 17 (Ians) Actress Manjari Fadnis was considered Meghna Paraiyar in Imran Khan and Geneelia d'Oouza-Jam “Jaane Tu … Ya Jaane Na”.

 During an exclusive conversation with Ians, Manjari spoke of Imran by offering goodbye to Bollywood.